 The Sun's magnetic field manifests itself through sunspots in white light and magnetograms in polarized light.
 The resulting pattern is generally rather complex and never in the form of a symmetric pair of spots that is usually shown in text books; see, e.g., Parker (1979).
 Just like a human face, both halves are never perfectly identical to their actual mirror images.
 In fact, certain aspects of the solar surface pattern are distinctly different from each other in the northern and southern hemispheres.
-This aspect has been explored by Sara Martin (1998a,b, 2003) and others (Canfield et al. 1999; Magara & Longcope 2001; Gibson et al. 2002); see also Panasenco & Martin (2008); Panasenco et al. (2011, 2013) for recent accounts of those studies.
+This aspect has been explored by Sara Martin (1998a, 1998b, 2003) and others (Canfield et al. 1999; Magara & Longcope 2001; Gibson et al. 2002); see also Panasenco & Martin (2008) and Panasenco et al. (2011, 2013) for recent accounts of those studies.

-The purpose of this letter is to propose a simple recipe by which a pseudo scalar can be constructed that can be used to estimate the sign of the underlying magnetic helicity that is responsible for creating the surface magnetic field.
-To appreciate the motivation behind this way of thinking, we must recall that a pseudo scalar is a rather special type of mathematical construct.
+The purpose of this paper is to propose a simple recipe by which a pseudoscalar can be constructed that can be used to estimate the sign of the underlying magnetic helicity that is responsible for creating the surface magnetic field.
+To appreciate the motivation behind this way of thinking, we must recall that a pseudoscalar is a rather special type of mathematical construct.
 If one finds a way of constructing such a quantity from some physical object, it changes its sign when constructing it from a mirror image of the same object.
-A common example are the cyclones on the Earth's weather map that look different from their mirror images.
-Mathematically, a pseudo scalar can be constructed from the downward direction given by the gravity vector $\mathbf{g}$ and the local angular velocity vector $\Omega$ , which is an axial vector.
+A common example is the cyclones on the Earth's weather map that look different from their mirror images.
+Mathematically, a pseudoscalar can be constructed from the downward direction given by the gravity vector \boldsymbol{g} and the local angular velocity vector Ω , which is an axial vector.
 If one draws this vector by indicating the sense of rotation rather than through an arrow on one of the two ends, it is evident that viewing it in a mirror results in the opposite sense of rotation.
-Therefore, the sign of the dot product $\mathbf{q} \cdot \mathbf{\Omega}$ changes.
-It is therefore a pseudo scalar.
-In the Earth and in the Sun, it is this pseudo scalar that governs the sign of several other relevant pseudo scalars such as the kinetic, magnetic, and current helicities; see Brandenburg & Subramanian (2005) for a review.
+Therefore, the sign of the dot product $g \cdot \Omega$ changes.
+It is therefore a pseudoscalar.
+In the Earth and in the Sun, it is this pseudoscalar that governs the sign of several other relevant pseudoscalars such as the kinetic, magnetic, and current helicities; see Brandenburg & Subramanian (2005) for a review.